The UN may classify anime featuring lolis as pornography

 What changes with the new proposal?

 The text defines child pornography as any visual representation of minors in explicit sexual situations, whether real or simulated.
-Therefore, fictional content found in some manga productions anime could fall into the same category in certain countries.
+Therefore, fictional content found in some manga and anime productions could fall into the same category in certain countries.

 The issue quickly gained traction among Japanese fans and creators, mainly because Japan has different laws on the subject.
 Currently, illustrated works with lolicon themes are not considered illegal in the country, as long as they do not use real children during production.